nuejs/nue/packages/nuejs.org/docs/model.md

 }
 ```

 This encapsulates complexity and simplifies interfaces.
-For small apps, start with one `index.js`, then refactor into modules as needed—keeping the API stable.
+For small apps, start with one `index.js`, then refactor into modules as needed — keeping the API stable.

 ## Core operations